Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Similar as for many others, the flight of steps outside the mall was where we’d go to post-dinner for HTHTs or smoke breaks.

-This entryway to the bowling alley and cinema would be a familiar sight for many youths
+This entryway to the bowling alley and cinema would be a familiar sight for many youths.

 Image credit: Foursquare

-Now – outdoor plaza and secret maze
+Now – Outdoor plaza & secret maze

 Those that loved to lepak at the Marina Square steps will have to find alternative areas to do so, since the mall’s facade has since experienced a facelift to include an outdoor atrium with plenty of greenery instead.